 Aunty Joy Murphy-Wandin

 As of 1st August 2018 when the Advancing The Treaty Process with Aboriginal Victorians bill was made into law in the Victorian Parliament, Victoria is now at the forefront of Treaty negotiations in Australia.

 This bill does not legislate the outcomes of treaty, nor who a Treaty can be made with, it is simply a stake in the ground that holds a future government accountable to the process and requires that the Aboriginal Representative Body (ARB) is formed.

 With a deficit of leadership from the Federal and State coalition governments on this issue, all eyes are now on Victoria as we continue the long road towards Treaty.

-In February 2018, Jill Gallagher AO was appointed as Victoria's Inaugural Treaty Commissioner.
+In February 2018, Jill Gallagher AO was appointed as Victoria's Inaugural Treaty Commissioner and leads the Victorian Treaty Advancement Commission.
+Jill is a Gunditjmara woman who has dedicated to her life to advocating for Aboriginal Victorians.
 Her role over the 18 months to Mid 2019 is to continue to engage the Aboriginal Victorian community and form the ARB.

-The Federation will also be involved in engaging the Victorian Community through a series of Talking Treaty meetings that will commence in August 2018.
+The Federation will also be involved in engaging Victorian Traditional Owners through a series of Talking Treaty meetings that will commence in August 2018.
 See our Talking Treaty events page for details of upcoming meetings in your area.

 The Government is also offering grants for Traditional Owner groups and Aboriginal businesses and organisations to conduct their own engagement around Treaty.
 There are small grants for up to $10,000 for Treaty Circles or larger grants for up to $100,000.
-More info and application forms can be found here.
+More info and application forms including organisations that have received funding can be found here.